Skye-XD/desktop-icons-ng/widgets/Widget_API.md

 It intentionally documents **only what exists today** in code.

-If you want a quick start, the optional `ding-client.js` helper in the widgets folder handles the bridge plumbing for you, just read that section.
+If you want a quick start, the optional `ding-client.js` helper handles the bridge plumbing for you, and `ding-widget.css` lets you react to host state using only CSS—jump to those sections if that’s all you need.

 ---